zubyoha/foundry-fund-me/README.md

 ## Testing

 We talk about 4 test tiers in the video.

 1. Unit
 2. Integration
 3. Forked
 4. Staging

-This repo we cover #1 and #3.

 ```
 forge test
 ```

 or

 ```
 // Only run test functions matching the specified regex pattern.

 "forge test -m testFunctionName" is deprecated.
 Please use

 forge test --match-test testFunctionName
 ```